In5al/LFAFL/Reports/Report_2.md

-# Intro to formal languages.
-Regular grammars.
-Finite Automata.
+# Determinism in Finite Automata.
+Conversion from NDFA 2 DFA.
+Chomsky Hierarchy.

 ## University: Technical University of Moldova